Chamber Music II

 About the Concert

-Members of the Seattle Chamber Singers, under the direction of Michael Austin Miller, perform a selection of a cappella choral works, while members of Orchestra Seattle open the program with a string quartet by Pulitzer Prize–winning composer Caroline Shaw and string quintet by Mozart.
+Members of the Seattle Chamber Singers, under the direction of Michael Austin Miller, perform a selection of a cappella choral works, while members of Orchestra Seattle open the program with a string quartet by Pulitzer Prize–winning composer Caroline Shaw and a string quintet by Mozart.

 Ticket price ($25) includes one glass of Woodhouse wine.
 Only 60 seats available (purchase advance tickets).